Executive Order 13769: Revocation and replacement

 In February 2017, Politico reported Trump "suggest[ing] that the White House is trying to redraft the order to strengthen it against legal challenges."
 The federal government also said in court filings that a new executive order is planned to be issued to address constitutional concerns about EO 13769.
 A White House official later quoted by CNN suggested the new order was being delayed, in part by the administration's expectations about the executive order's perception relative to other events in the news cycle.
 (Trump initially claimed the replacement order would be issued the week of February 19.
 On February 22 the Trump administration said the replacement order would be delayed until the following week.
 That week, the White House expected the order to be issued Wednesday, March 1.)
 According to the White House, the order has been "finalized" since at least February 22, although at that time agencies were still working out how to implement it.

-According to an administration officials, a redraft version of the executive order will focus on the same seven countries minus Iraq, but exempt lawful permanent residents and those who already hold visas, whether or not they have entered the United States.
+According to an administration official, a redraft version of the executive order will focus on the same seven countries minus Iraq, but exempt lawful permanent residents and those who already hold visas, whether or not they have entered the United States.
 The new executive order would reportedly also drop the indefinite suspension of Syrian refugee immigration and reduce it to the 120-day suspension specified for other countries in the order.